marcelschliesser/pygsc/README.md

-Load Data from Google Search Console into Big Query
+Load Data from Google Search Console into Big Query.